Managing Post-Herpetic Neuralgia: Acupuncture for PHN

 1. Gentle Exercise and Physical Activity

-Incorporating light exercise into your routine can improve circulation and reduce muscle tension, which may help alleviate some of the discomfort associated with PHN.
-Activities such as walking, swimming, or tai chi can help improve flexibility and support nerve health.
-Exercise also triggers the release of endorphins, natural chemicals that help reduce pain.
+Light, consistent movement supports circulation and helps reduce muscle tension around affected areas.
+Activities such as walking, swimming, or tai chi can improve mobility and support nerve function.
+Regular movement also promotes the release of endorphins, which help regulate pain.

 2. Mind-Body Techniques for Stress Management